Also see our post about ‘Lighting the aquarium with LEDs‘ here!

 Appropriate aquarium lighting that meets the requirements of your set-up will enhance the overall appearance and health of your fish tank.

-The most common light sources are:
+The most common light sources:

 - High Intensity Discharge